Amtgard

-Amtgard Fighters prepare to storm Castle Discord.

 Amtgard is a battle gaming and live-action fantasy roleplaying and boffer combat game with chapters primarily based in the United States and Canada as well as Germany, Croatia, and South Korea.

 History

 Amtgard was created by Jim Haren Jr, also known as Peter LaGrue, in El Paso, Texas in 1983.
 Taking pieces from the rulebooks of both Emarthnguarth and Dagorhir (both of which he had played previously), he advertised in the newspaper for an event known as "Attila the Hun's Birthday Brawl."
 Though only a few people showed that first day, it was a hit, and soon the game spread throughout the state and then the country.
 The largest concentrations of Amtgard chapters are in Texas and the Central United States, but groups are found throughout the United States as well as in Canada, Croatia, Japan, Finland, Germany, Korea, and Russia.

-Amtgard has given birth to a few splinter groups, notably the High Fantasy Society.